Do you have a question you would like to ask us? Browse our FAQ categories and see if we already have an answer for you!

 paws4people does not operate with a waiting list.
 We do not believe it best to put someone’s goals of assistance and independence on “hold” for years, so we opt to use a rolling application method.
 Upon completing and submitting an initial application, the applicant is notified within 6-8 weeks if they have made it past phase 1.
 If so, they will then receive a long application and once again be notified by our application committee if they are accepted into the program.
 Applicants who are not selected are welcome to reapply in the future.

-As a client, do I “own” the Assistance Dog paws4people places with me?
+Do clients "own" the Dog paws4people places with them?

 No, at least not until the Assistance Dog or Facility Dog is retired.
 We do this for several reasons: